stefanahutupasu/nginx/README.md

 # NGINX Basics: Presentation and Tutorials
-Welcome to the NGINX Basics repository.
-This project contains an elaborate presentation made on Notion and exported as HTML, alongside some detailed tutorials, covering the basics of NGINX and its configurations.
+This repository hosts an in-depth presentation on NGINX, its usage, and fundamental configurations.
+The presentation, initially created in Notion and subsequently exported as HTML, provides a comprehensive understanding of NGINX.

+# How to open
+1. Clone/download the repo
+2. Open the `index.html` file in preffered browser